Keyboard shortcuts

 left: left-1 left-2 left-3 left-4 left-5

 Position numbers run left-to-right on top and bottom, and top-to-bottom on left and right.
-Corner anchors are not shared: top-1 sits slightly inside the top edge near the left corner, while left-1 sits slightly inside the left edge near the top corner.
+They are exactly 10, 30, 50, 70, and 90 percent along the named edge.
+Corner anchors are not shared: top-1 sits inside the top edge near the left corner, while left-1 sits inside the left edge near the top corner.

 <connection src="web" dst="app"